Published on 12 December 2017

 - The Reformer Blog

-On the 14th December 2017, Reform will hold its inaugural social mobility conference, setting the agenda over the rest of this parliament for this cross-cutting issue.
-There will be a keynote speech delivered by Rt Hon Justine Greening MP as well as three panels on each phase of citizens’ lives.
+On the 14th December 2017, Reform held its inaugural social mobility conference, setting the agenda over the rest of this parliament for this cross-cutting issue.
+The Rt Hon Justine Greening MP delivered the keynote speech, announcing the new Department for Education social mobility strategy.
+There was also three panels looking at each phase of citizen’s lives.

 Whether it is attainment, employment or income, on many measures the gaps between Britain’s richest and poorest only widen from birth.
 Some local areas are facing particular challenges, with twelve Opportunity Areas announced so far to help.
 The Secretary of State has made social mobility her number one priority for post-Brexit Britain, with support across Government including through the industrial and digital strategies.
 Reform is keen to bring together key voices to raise the profile of successful solutions that are already having an impact, and to identify further areas for improvement.